Angular momentum flux of twisted light in paraxial and nonparaxial regimes: Conclusion

 \section{Conclusion}

-In this study, we established a unified theoretical framework to describe the transfer of angular momentum from twisted electromagnetic Bessel waves to a disk with a finite radius that fully absorbs them.
-Starting with an exact representation of electromagnetic fields in the Coulomb gauge, we derived closed-form expressions for orbital angular momentum density and the total angular momentum transmitted to the object.
+In this study, we developed a unified field-based framework for the total angular momentum density of twisted electromagnetic Bessel waves and for the corresponding intercepted total angular momentum flux on a finite disk within the ideal perfectly absorbing model.
+Starting with an exact representation of electromagnetic fields in the Coulomb gauge, we derived closed-form expressions for total angular momentum density and the intercepted angular momentum flux.
 These results are valid for arbitrary degrees of paraxiality and general polarization states.
+From a fundamental standpoint, we demonstrate that the total angular momentum flux exhibits oscillations as a function of the dimensionless parameter $x=ka$ when intercepted by an object of finite size.
+Moreover, in the paraxial regime, the amplitude of the total angular momentum flux is proportional to both the vortex charge $l$ and the helicity $\Lambda$.
+In contrast, in the strongly nonparaxial regime, it becomes proportional only to $\Lambda$, while the dependence on $l$ manifests solely in the oscillation period.

-Based on these exact expressions, we identified several experimentally relevant regimes of angular momentum transfer.
-First, for a fixed object size, the transmitted angular momentum can be efficiently controlled by varying the beam wavelength, which directly determines the dimensionless parameter $x = ka$.
-Second, we demonstrated that the absorbed angular momentum exhibits strong sensitivity to the helicity of the incident light at specific values of $x$ and cone angle $\theta$.
-Switching the circular polarization of the beam can maximize or suppress angular momentum transfer, which could provide a mechanism for distinguishing objects of different sizes under identical illumination conditions.
+Based on these exact expressions, we identified several experimentally relevant regimes of intercepted angular momentum flux.
+First, for a fixed object size, the intercepted angular momentum flux can be efficiently controlled by varying the beam wavelength, which directly determines the dimensionless parameter $x = ka$.
+For a fixed object size, increasing the degree of nonparaxiality allows one to blue-shift the corresponding wavelengths at which this effect can be observed.
+Second, we demonstrated that the intercepted angular momentum flux exhibits strong sensitivity to the helicity of the incident light at specific values of $x$ and cone angle $\theta$.
+Switching the circular polarization of the beam can maximize or suppress the intercepted flux, which may provide a mechanism for distinguishing objects of different sizes under identical illumination conditions within the idealized model.
+For a fixed wavelength, increasing the degree of nonparaxiality enables the distinguishing of smaller objects compared to the paraxial regime.

-Most notably, as we approached the strongly nonparaxial regime with $k_z\to 0$, we found that the absorbed angular momentum exhibited a pronounced, staircase-like dependence on the object radius.
-This behavior originates from the transverse circulating energy flow of the twisted field and reflects an edge-dominated response.
-In this response, successive radial regions of the field contribute ``discreetly'' to the total angular momentum transfer.
-Although this staircase structure is not quantized, it admits a natural geometric interpretation analogous to a Hall-type response, governed by the Berry holonomy of the polarization degrees of freedom in momentum space.